Age-related macular degeneration is a progressive eye disease in the retina that leads to vision loss in the center of the field of vision.

 What Is Macular Degeneration?

-Macular degeneration, commonly referred to as age-related macular degeneration (AMD), is an eye disease that develops over time.
+Macular degeneration, commonly referred to as age-related macular degeneration (AMD), is an eye disease in the retina that develops over time.
 The macula is located in the center of the retina and is responsible for detecting light and sending those signals to the brain.
 Macular degeneration involves the thinning of the macula, leading to vision loss.

 The symptoms of macular degeneration include: